Hardarmyyy/HNGX-Internship/FRONT-END/Stage-Two/Movie-App/README.md

-# HNG Internship - Stage - Two Backend project
+# HNG Internship - Stage - Two Frontend project

 This project demonstrates how to fetch data from an external API link.